-The first, solid wood, is as it sounds — ordinary lumber that wasn’t modified upon being cut down.
+The first, solid/natural wood, is as it sounds — ordinary lumber that wasn’t modified upon being cut down.

-While arguably one of the more aesthetically pleasing materials, solid wood is usually the most expensive option.
-It’s usually stained and has a more natural looking grain that will vary from frame to frame, adding a certain level of uniqueness.
+While arguably one of the more aesthetically pleasing materials, natural wood is usually the most expensive option.
+It’s usually stained and has a more natural-looking grain that will vary from frame to frame, adding a certain level of uniqueness.

 Some people prefer this despite the higher cost, limited availability, and increased fragility.